PLACE dropout: A Progressive Layer-wise and Channel-wise Dropout for Domain Generalization: Proposed Method

-\textbf{Progressive Scheme.} We design \textit{progressive scheme} that drops channels progressively to ensure the stability of model convergence and force the model to focus on large regions, which eases the overfitting issue more adequately.
-It is motivated by the observation that fixed-proportion dropout makes the model difficult to converge in its early training stage, which is harmful to its final performance.
-Given the current epoch number $e$, we compute the dropout radio $P$ and the number of dropped channels $\gamma$ as below:

-where $P_{max}$ denotes the maximum of channel-wise dropout radio, and $C$ is the number of channels. $G(\cdot)$ could be an appropriate monotonically increasing function with $e$ as input and a value from $0$ and $1$ as output.
-We empirically adopt the arctangent function (\ie, $\arctan(\cdot)$) as Eq. (\ref{eq:G formula}) for $G(\cdot)$ in our experiments, where $V$ is a hyper-parameter to control the increasing speed of $P$:
+Finally, $\widehat{\textbf{F}}^{l}$ is forward propagated to the following part of the network to compute the prediction loss and update the parameters of the entire network.

 The overall training procedure of PLACE dropout is summarized in Algorithm \ref{algorithm:PLACE}.
-In the training stage, our method encourages the network to classify samples based on large regions for mitigating overfitting in source domains.
-During the inference process, our PLACE dropout is closed as conventional dropout.
-It is worth noting that the PLACE dropout only comprises a few simple operations, such as random selection and channel-wise product so that no additional parameters are introduced during training.
+In the training stage, our method can generate diverse data variants in multiple layers for tackling the overfitting issue on source domains.
+During the inference process, our PLACE dropout is closed as the conventional dropout \cite{srivastava2014dropout}.
+It's worth noting that the PLACE dropout only comprises a few simple operations, such as random selection and channel-level product, \textit{i.e.}, our method introduces no additional parameters and only incurs negligible computational cost during training.
+It also does not consume any extra computation time in the inference stage.

-\textit{Discussion.} Our method differs from RSC \cite{huang2020self}, which discards the features with high gradients to force the model to predict with remaining information, in three aspects.
-1) Different from that fixed proportion of neurons are dropped in RSC, our approach adopts a progressive strategy to increase the proportion, which can activate the model more adequately.
-2) Compared with RSC in which only the neurons in the last layer before the classifier are masked, PLACE dropout drops channels in the middle layers, which is beneficial to the training of the shallow layers.
-3) Spatial- or channel-wise features with high gradients are dropped randomly in RSC.
-However, we find that in PLACE dropout, only dropping channel-wise features is more effective for alleviating the overfitting issue in source domains.